E-Fumi/TheAccidentalCastleDreamer/README.md

  </p>
  <br/>

-Obtaining a network that would have a significant measure of disentanglement between dimensions representing architectural features (width of the windows, slant of a roof, etc...) represents the ultimate goal of this project.<br/>
+The project is still evolving, and the coming weeks may see major changes in architecture and performance.
+Obtaining a neural network with a significant measure of disentanglement between latent space dimensions representing architectural features (width of the windows, slant of a roof, etc...) represents the ultimate goal of this project.<br/>

 ## Background